MRdima98/MRdima98.github.io/posts/interpreter.md

 The input is read char by char, until one valid token is found, then this token gets add to an array which contains a Type token.
 This type saves both the name of the token as well as the literal representation of the string.
-Say we want to parse an "if" string, the correct token to represent it should be type:'IF', literal: 'if'.
-Of course in this case looks silly to save twice an if, but suppose we want to save an identifier (like a variable) 'value' the token would be: type: 'IDENT', literal:'value'.
+Say we want to parse an "if" string, the correct token to represent it should be `Token{type:'IF', literal: 'if'}`.
+Of course in this case looks silly to save twice an if, but suppose we want to save an identifier (like a variable) 'value' the
+	token would be: `Token{type: 'IDENT', literal:'value'}`.

 By the end of this process we own an array of tokens.
 This guarantees us that the input contains valid syntax.